Six climate protesters run onto 18th green and spray powder, delaying finish of PGA Tour event

 CROMWELL, Conn.
-(AP) — Six people protesting climate change stormed the 18th green while the leaders were lining up their putts on the final hole of regulation at the PGA Tour's Travelers Championship on Sunday, delaying the finish for about five minutes.
+(AP) — Six climate protesters stormed the 18th green while the leaders were lining up their putts for the final hole of regulation at the PGA Tour's Travelers Championship on Sunday, spraying smoke and powder and delaying the finish for about five minutes.

-The protesters sprayed white and red powder, leaving stains on the grass before Scottie Scheffler, Tom Kim and Akshay Bhatia finished their rounds.
-At least one member of the group was wearing a white T-shirt with the words “NO GOLF ON A DEAD PLANET” in black lettering on the front.
+The protesters waved smoke bombs that left white and red residue on the putting surface before Scottie Scheffler, Tom Kim and Akshay Bhatia finished their rounds.
+Some wore white T-shirts with the words “NO GOLF ON A DEAD PLANET” in black lettering on the front.

+Extinction Rebellion, an activist group with a history of disrupting events around the world, claimed responsibility for the protest.
+In a statement emailed to The Associated Press, the group blamed climate change for an electrical storm that injured two people at a home near the course on Saturday.

+“This was of course due to increasingly unpredictable and extreme weather conditions,” the statement said.
+“Golf, more than other events, is heavily reliant on good weather.
+Golf fans should therefore understand better than most the need for strong, immediate climate action.”

 After the protesters were tackled by police and taken off, Scheffler left a potential 26-foot clincher from the fringe on the right edge of the cup, then tapped in for par.
-Kim, who trailed by one stroke heading into the final hole, sank a 10-foot birdie putt to tie Scheffler and send the tournament to a sudden-death playoff.
+Kim, who trailed by one stroke heading into the final hole, sank a 10-foot birdie putt to tie Scheffler and force the playoff.

 Kim said the protest took his mind off the pressure.